stackhpc/S3-warp-singularity/README.md

 Fetch the `warp.sif` singularity image file by running `singularity build warp.sif docker://ghcr.io/stackhpc/s3-warp-singularity:<version-tag>` from the slurm login node.

-Edit the config variables at the top of the `submit-benchmarks-job.sh` script to your fit your test requirements then submit the benchmark job to slurm with `sbatch submit-benchmarks-job.sh`.
+Edit the config variables at the top of the `submit-benchmarks-job.sh` script to fit your test requirements then submit the benchmark job to slurm with `sbatch submit-benchmarks-job.sh`.